Wedbush slashes price target on KeyCorp [KEY] – find out why.

 KeyBank announced their May 2021 graduating class from the Secured Credit Card, including a record 4,513 clients.
 The recent graduation class size has doubled in size when compared to last year’s graduating class.
 This product empowers clients to build their credit or make a credit comeback as we emerge from the COVID pandemic, enabling credit score improvement for the 2,974 clients starting with no FICO score.
 Low FICO clients were also able to improve their scores by an average of 78 points in six months.

+Over the last 12 months, KEY stock rose by 49.51%.
+The one-year KeyCorp stock forecast points to a potential upside of 1.56.
+The average equity rating for KEY stock is currently 2.70, trading closer to a bullish pattern in the stock market.

-Compared to the average trading volume of 9.23M shares, KEY reached a trading volume of 6454091 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $22.33 billion, with 964.88 million shares outstanding and 963.71 million shares in the current float.
+Compared to the average trading volume of 9.02M shares, KEY stock reached a trading volume of 6772165 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for KEY shares is $23.10 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on KEY stock is a recommendation set at 2.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.